Monitor network connectivity by using Connection Monitor

 Install monitoring agents

 Connection Monitor now supports auto enablement of monitoring extensions for Azure & Non-Azure endpoints, thus eliminating the need for manual installation of monitoring solutions during the creation of Connection Monitor.

 Connection Monitor relies on lightweight executable files to run connectivity checks.
 It supports connectivity checks from both Azure environments and on-premises environments.
 The executable file that you use depends on whether your VM is hosted on Azure or on-premises.

-To make Connection Monitor recognize your Azure VMs as monitoring sources, install the Network Watcher Agent virtual machine extension on them.
+To make Connection Monitor recognize your Azure VMs or virtual machine scale sets as monitoring sources, install the Network Watcher Agent virtual machine extension on them.
 This extension is also known as the Network Watcher extension.
-Azure virtual machines require the extension to trigger end-to-end monitoring and other advanced functionality.
+Azure virtual machines and scale sets require the extension to trigger end-to-end monitoring and other advanced functionality.

 Agents for on-premises machines